 The average garlic consumption per capita per year is 2.0 pounds.
 There has been a steady increase in demand for garlic because garlic has been attributed to both an increased affinity for its flavor and the promotion of the health benefits of garlic, which include antibiotic as well as antioxidant effects, and aiding in the reduction of cholesterol and blood pressure levels.

-Globally, China is by far the largest producer of garlic producing 2/3rds of the worlds total with 409 million cwt in 2012.
-The United States ranks eighth in total garlic production.
-China, India, and South Korea are the worlds leaders in garlic production.
+Globally, China is by far the largest producer of garlic producing 2/3rds of the world’s total with 468.8 million pounds in 2016.
+The United States ranks 11th in total garlic production.
+China, India and Bangladesh are the world’s leaders in garlic production.

 China accounted for the majority of total U.S. garlic imports.
-Other top suppliers of garlic to the United States were Argentina and Mexico.
+Other top suppliers of garlic to the United States were Mexico and Spain.

 Today, China is the dominant source of imported garlic in the United States, despite the imposition of a 377 percent duty against fresh Chinese garlic imports in 1994.
 Garlic imports from China increased between 2001 and 2004, while Mexican imports have declined since 2001.
 The increase in Chinese imports is said to be due to a loophole in the legislation involving the way imports of fresh garlic from new shippers, who were not involved in the anti-dumping order, are handled.
 While additional legislation may close this dumping loophole, thereby decreasing imports of fresh Chinese garlic in the short run, issues of circumvention and market definitions could persist.
 Chinese exporters may effectively circumvent the 1994 order by shipping “like products” or using third countries to ship through.
 An additional concern includes increased exports of dehydrated and processed product, which is not covered under the 1994 order (ERS 2007, Arizona State University 2000).

 Garlic: Flavor of the Ages, ERS, USDA, 2000.